 Cons

-• Unethical practices like gouging salaries or false information about the jobs
+- Unethical practices like gouging salaries or providing false information about jobs

 Recruitment Sites for Teachers

-• Teaching Nomad was founded in 2011 after its founder moved to Shanghai and discovered a gap between great teachers with great schools in Asia.
+- Teaching Nomad was founded in 2011 after its founder moved to Shanghai and discovered a gap between great teachers and great schools in Asia.

 Executive Headhunters

-Often reserved for the higher level and higher-paying occupations, these specialists work on behalf of companies in acquiring mid-to-senior level professionals.
+Often reserved for higher-level and higher-paying occupations, these specialists work on behalf of companies to acquire mid-to-senior level professionals.

-If you’ve achieved a degree of success in your career, with practical experience in working in China or Asia, then enlisting with an executive search firm may be a smart move.
+If you have achieved a degree of success in your career, with practical experience working in China or Asia, then enlisting with an executive search firm may be a smart move.

 The China Flexpat Podcast